matter-labs/era-compiler-solidity/docs/src/02-command-line-interface.md

 zksolc './Greeter.sol' --output-dir './output' --bin
 ```

 For unlinked bytecode, the ZKsync compiler toolchain uses [an ELF wrapper](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) which is the standard of the LLVM framework.
 ELF-wrapped bytecode is not a valid bytecode that can be deployed to the blockchain.
 Before deployment, all library references must be resolved.
 Upon the resolution of the library references, the ELF wrapper is stripped and only the raw bytecode ready for deployment remains.
-This also means that unlinked and linked bytecodes are not equal in size.
+It also means that unlinked and linked bytecodes are not equal in size.

 2. Check for unlinked library references.